Dan Meuser: Philanthropy and boards

 Meuser is a board member of the Greater Pittston Chamber of Commerce, sits on the board of trustees for Misericordia University, and is on the board of the Pittston Young Men's Christian Association.

 Meuser is a donor to such organizations as United Way, Make-A-Wish Foundation, MS Society, St Jude Hospital, and St. Joseph's Hospital.

 Personal

-Meuser is married to Shelley Van Acker Meuser.
+Meuser was born in Flushing, Queens, on February 10, 1964, and grew up in Babylon, New York.
+He is married to Shelley Van Acker Meuser.
 They have three children.
-He once claimed a home in Kingston Township as his residence, but changed his registration to a home in Dallas two months before the election.
+He once claimed a home in Kingston Township, Pennsylvania as his residence, but changed his registration to a home in Dallas, Pennsylvania two months before the election.
 The Kingston home had been drawn into the 8th district after the Pennsylvania Supreme Court threw out Pennsylvania's old congressional map as an unconstitutional gerrymander.
 According to Meuser, his old home had been drawn just a mile outside the new 9th's borders.
 Meuser is Roman Catholic.